Guidance for Instructors

 Efficiency

-AI can help draft emails, blog posts, cover letters, article summaries allowing for time savings in everyday tasks and, potentially, in teaching as well.
+AI can help draft emails, blog posts, cover letters, article and meeting summaries allowing for time savings in everyday tasks as well as plan lessons and provide feedback to students.

 Stimulate Thinking